Best things to do in Bundaberg

 The Queensland Travel Guide acknowledges the Taribelang Bunda, Gooreng Gooreng, Gurang, and Bailai Peoples, the Traditional Custodians of the land on which the Bundaberg region is situated.
 We pay our respects to their Elders, past, present and emerging, and recognise their continued spiritual and cultural connections to Country.
 Always was, always will be, Aboriginal land.

 One of the more famous Bundaberg attractions is the southern end of the Great Barrier Reef.
-It is one of the best places to snorkel, the iconic tourist attraction.
+Bundaberg is one of the best places to snorkel, the iconic tourist attraction.
 At Lady Musgrave and Lady Elliott Islands, you can explore the coral reef while swimming with brightly coloured fish, turtles and manta rays.

 This post may contain compensated links.
 Please refer to our disclaimer here for more information.